Haiti

 Situation of the country

-Haiti has been suffering a political, economic, social and security crisis for several decades - a crisis that has worsened considerably since 2018.
+Haiti has been facing a political, economic, social and security crisis for several decades - a crisis that has worsened considerably since 2018, with an unprecedented level of violence reached in 2023.

-In rural areas, essential services (schools, health centres, etc.) are scarce, adding to the population’s vulnerability.
+In rural areas, basic services (schools, health centres, etc.) are very scarce, making the population even more vulnerable.
 In this context of widespread poverty, the situation of people with disabilities is particularly alarming and their needs often go unmet.